Oussama-Guelfaa/Adversarial-Search-Algorithms/README_Exercise1.md

 ## Implementation Details

-The implementation is in the `MiniMaxAlgo.java` file, which contains the following key components:
+The implementation is in the `src/fr/emse/ai/adversarial/MiniMaxAlgo.java` file, which contains the following key components:

 ### Class Structure